abhilive1/abhilive1/README.md

-- 👋 Hi, I’m @abhilive1
+- 👋 Hi, I’m Abhishek Gupta
-- 👀 I’m interested in exploring my self and want to learn as much as possible.
+- 👀 I’m interested in exploring my self and mark a positive point wherever I go
-- 🌱 I’m currently learning Web dev and DSA.
+- 🌱 I’m expert in Data Analytics, Business Analytics, Data Science and Data Engineer.
-- 💞️ I’m looking to collaborate on project related to web dev.
+- 💞️ I’m looking to collaborate on project related to Agentic AI Model
 - 📫 How to reach me , You can reach me through Instagram(abhilive1) and Linkedin(Abhishek Gupta).

 <!---